 A meeting request series is deleted unexpectedly from the calendar in an Exchange Server 2007 environment

 - Update the Apple iOS on your device to version 4.3 or a later version.
-For more information about the latest iOS version, visit the Apple iOS
+For more information about the latest iOS version, go to the Apple iOS

-For more information about this issue, visit the following website:
+For more information about this issue, go to the following website:

 Issue 1.2 - An attendee becomes the meeting organizer

 When you synchronize your iOS or Android device by using Exchange ActiveSync on an Exchange Server 2007 mailbox, you may unexpectedly become the organizer for a meeting to which you were invited.
 This does not change the meeting for all attendees.